oumaimatoraif/oumaimatoraif/README.md

 ## Hi there I'm Oumaima Toraif :partying_face: :wave:

-#### I'm a Software Engineer from Morocco ,Movie Buff and a Cook Entusiast.
+#### I'm a Software Engineer from Morocco ,Movie Buff and a Cook Enthusiast.
 #### My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 #### I Spend most of the time doing voluntary work and new projects .